CantonMT: Cantonese to English NMT Platform with Fine-Tuned Models Using Synthetic Back-Translation Data: Experimental Work

-In the last step, we deploy the fine-tuned LLMs in Phase 2 (LLM-syn) on the same test data and compare the results with LLM-ft (Phase 1) and {baseline models without fine-tuning. } We also report comparisons with available translation engines from IT companies, such as Baidu Translator, Bing Translator, and GPT4.
-For GPT4, there is an available fine-tuned version towards translation to Cantonese by ``community builder'' \footnote{\url{https://chat.openai.com/share/7ee588af-dc48-4406-95f4-0471e1fb70a8}} called Cantonese Companion.
+In the last step, we deploy the fine-tuned LLMs in Phase 2 (LLM-syn) on the same test data and compare the results with LLM-ft (Phase 1) and {baseline models without fine-tuning.} We also report comparisons with commerically available translation engines such as the Baidu Translator, Bing Translator and GPT4.
+The implementation of GPT-4 that we used is Cantonese Companion, which was custom-made for translation to Cantonese by a community builder.\footnote{\url{https://chat.openai.com/share/7ee588af-dc48-4406-95f4-0471e1fb70a8}}

-We used a range of different evaluation metrics including lexical-based SacreBLEU \cite{post-2018-call}, hLEPOR \cite{han-etal-2013-language,han-etal-2021-cushlepor}, and embedding-based BERTscore \cite{Zhang2020BERTScore} and COMET \cite{rei-etal-2020-comet}. hLEPOR has reported much higher correlation scores to the human evaluation than BLEU and other lexical-based metrics on the WMT shared task data \cite{han-etal-2013-description}.
+We used a range of different evaluation metrics including the lexical-based SacreBLEU \cite{post-2018-call} and hLEPOR \cite{han-etal-2013-language,han-etal-2021-cushlepor}, and the embedding-based BERTscore \cite{Zhang2020BERTScore} and COMET \cite{rei-etal-2020-comet}. hLEPOR has reported much higher correlation scores to the human evaluation than BLEU and other lexical-based metrics on the WMT shared task data \cite{han-etal-2013-description}.
 However, recent WMT metrics task findings have demonstrated the advantages of neural metrics based on embedding space similarities \cite{freitag-etal-2022-results}.